Alassane Ouattara: Early and personal life

-Ouattara was born on 1 January 1942, in Dimbokro in French West Africa.
-He is a descendant on his father's side of the Muslim rulers of Burkina Faso, then part of the Kong Empire—also known as the Wattara (Ouattarra) Empire.
+Ouattara was born on 1 January 1942, in Dimbokro in Cote d’Ivoire He is a descendant on his father's side of the Muslim rulers of Burkina Faso, then part of the Kong Empire—also known as the Wattara (Ouattarra) Empire.
 Ouattara is Muslim and is a member of the Dyula people.
-He received a Bachelor of Science degree in 1965 from the Drexel Institute of Technology (now Drexel University), in Philadelphia, Pennsylvania.
-Ouattara then obtained both his master's degree in economics in 1967 and a PhD in economics in 1972 from the University of Pennsylvania.
+He received a B.Sc. in Business Administration in 1965 from the Drexel Institute of Technology (now Drexel University), in Philadelphia, Pennsylvania.
+Ouattara then obtained both his M.A. in economics in 1967 and a Ph.D. in economics in 1972 from the University of Pennsylvania.

 Ouattara has two children, David Dramane Ouattara and Fanta Catherine Ouattara, from his first marriage to American Barbara Jean Davis.
 In 1991, Ouattara married Dominique Nouvian, a French Algerian-born Catholic businesswoman of maternal Jewish descent.
 Their wedding was held in the town hall of the 16th arrondissement of Paris.

 Career at financial institutions

-He was an economist for the International Monetary Fund in Washington, D.C. from 1968 to 1973, and afterwards he was the Chargé de Mission in Paris of the Banque Centrale des Etats de l’Afrique de l’Ouest (West African Central Bank) from 1973 to 1975.
+Ouattara was an economist for the International Monetary Fund in Washington, D.C. from 1968 to 1973, and afterwards he was the Chargé de Mission in Paris of the Banque Centrale des Etats de l’Afrique de l’Ouest (West African Central Bank) from 1973 to 1975.
 With the BCEAO, he was then Special Advisor to the Governor and Director of Research from February 1975 to December 1982 and Vice Governor from January 1983 to October 1984.
 From November 1984 to October 1988 he was Director of the African Department at the IMF, and in May 1987 he additionally became Counsellor to the Managing Director at the IMF.
 On 28 October 1988 he was appointed as Governor of the BCEAO, and he was sworn in on 22 December 1988.
 Ouattara has a reputation as a hard worker, keen on transparency and good governance.